 The Heritage Tree Program collects and tells the stories of Ontario’s diverse and unique trees and brings awareness to the social, cultural, historical and ecological value of trees.
 Heritage Trees can be associated with a historic person or event, or may be growing on land that is historically significant.
 Candidate Heritage Trees are also assessed for size, form, shape, beauty, age, colour, rarity, genetic constitution or other distinctive features and/or as a prominent community landmark.
 The program, launched in 2009 in partnership with the Ontario Urban Forest Council.

-- In addition, the identification of these trees enables Forests Ontario and community-minded organizations to locate potential native seed sources.
+Identification of these trees also enables Forests Ontario and community-minded organizations to locate potential native seed sources.
 Collecting these seeds will ensure the succession planting of legacy trees for future generations to enjoy.

-- Anyone is invited to nominate a tree for Heritage Tree recognition, whether it is located on their own property, a friend or family member’s property or in a public space.
+Anyone can nominate a tree for the Heritage Tree Program – whether it is on their own property, their friends or family member’s property or in a public space,